-Core Principle One - focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area
+Core Principle 1 - focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area

-The Council's vision is set out in its Council Plan, adopted by full Council.
+The Council's vision is set out in its Council Plan, adopted by full Council in February 2016.
 The Plan sets out objectives focused on outcomes for the community.
-The Council has in place arrangements to ensure delivery of its aims and objectives and that services are delivered economically efficiently and effectively through the Council Plan Delivery Plan which is agreed annually by Cabinet, and through Service Plans.
-The Council has established effective arrangements to manage performance and the risks facing the Council.
+The Council has in place arrangements to ensure delivery of its aims and objectives and that services are delivered economically, efficiently and effectively through the Council Plan Delivery Plan which is agreed annually by Cabinet, and through Service Plans.
+The Council has established effective arrangements to manage performance and the risks facing the Council which are overseen by the Audit and Assurance Committee.

-Core Principle Two - members and officers working together to achieve a common purpose with clearly defined roles and functions
+Core Principle 2 - members and officers working together to achieve a common purpose with clearly defined roles and functions